 If you did not create your site yourself or you do not understand the following information, we suggest you contact your webmaster or one of our partners.

 If your site is experiencing overloading problems

-- Consult any error-logs (admin1 / admin2).
+- consult any error-logs (old form of hostings / new form).
 These contain all the errors generated by your site.
 By correcting these errors, your site will perform better

 If your site is slow

-To speed up the display of your site, it is recommended to perform the following actions:
+To speed up the display of your site, it is recommended that you perform the following actions:

-- Wherever possible, avoid the use of images, meters, CGI or media hosted on outside vendors, because if they are unreachable, your site will seem slow
+- wherever possible, avoid the use of images, meters, CGI or media hosted on outside providers, because if they are unreachable, your site will seem slow

-- Avoid using a MySQL server from another vendor from your site
+- avoid using a MySQL server from another provider from your site

 - periodically purge MySQL databases and remove unnecessary entries

 - optimize your SQL queries as much as possible and create indexes on the most used fields of your tables (Find out more)

 - use the latest PHP version compatible with your site/CMS/Web application